 Christia Mercer is the Gustave M. Berne Professor of Philosophy at Columbia University, editor of Oxford Philosophical Concepts and co-editor of Oxford New Histories of Philosophy.
 Her recent work in the history of philosophy has been supported by support from the Guggenheim Foundation, American Academy in Rome, Folger Library, American Council of Learned Studies, Harvard University’s Villa I Tatti Library, Florence, Italy.

-Caroline Surman is the Project Assistant with the Center for Science and Society and the Making and Knowing Project.
-She assists in planning events and programming - fulfilling her love of organization.
-Caroline studied Anthropology with a minor in Environmental Science at Barnard College.
-Her research explored the ecological and social effects of New York City brownfield development for the Mayor's Office of Environmental Remediation and she completed her thesis on the role and goals of interfaith organizations in post-9/11 America.
-Internationally, Caroline has conducted ethnographic research across Denmark, Sweden, and Turkey.
+Caroline Surman is the Project and Communications Coordinator with the Center for Science and Society and the Making and Knowing Project.
+She assists in planning events and programming (fulfilling her love of organization), and oversees communications and social media.
+She is also responsible for training and overseeing the Center's Work Study Administrative Assistants.
+Caroline studied anthropology with a minor in environmental science at Barnard College and holds a masters of science in nonprofit management from Columbia University.
 Previously, she worked for Bank Street School for Children and the Port Authority of New York and New Jersey.